Updated December 2018

-Most of the detail on the loco is complete, but still lots of work to be done on the tender.
+Most of the detail on the loco is complete in this photo, but still lots of work to be done on the tender.

-I have to say that I have cheated a little, and have bought the white metal fittings for the tender from London Road models.
+I have to say that I cheated a little, and bought the white metal fittings for the tender from London Road models.
 I couldn't face scratchbuilding six axleboxes and springs.

-The chassis showing the basic layout.
-It is very similar in design to Victoria's chassis - side-beams for the driving axles, and a fully compensated bogie (providing the third suspension point) with a simple pivot to hold it in place.
+The photo (right) shows the basic layout of the chassis.
+It is very similar in design to D3 Victoria - side-beams for the driving axles, and a fully compensated bogie (providing the third suspension point) with a simple pivot to hold it in place.

 There is side play on the leading driving axle, but none elsewhere.

 Pick up uses split axles as usual, but just on the driving axles.
-The pick-up wires are soldered to the axle bearings on the driving wheels, but have not yet been soldered to the side frames.
+The pick-up wires are soldered to the axle bearings on the driving wheels, but in this photo have not yet been soldered to the side frames.